Quandary in the classroom

 How much time does Quandary take to play?

-There are three episodes (scenarios) in Quandary.
-Each takes about 10-30 minutes to complete, depending on the speed of the player.
+There are four episodes (scenarios) in Quandary.
+Each takes about 20-30 minutes to complete, depending on the speed of the player and their depth of interaction.

 Quandary's registration system allows players to save their progress after each episode and return by logging-in at a different time.
 It’s not necessary to register to play the game, but note that progress will not be saved.